BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-guide/module-development-guide.md

 Control *endpoints* can of type State or Bang.
 State *endpoints* are associated with a value that represents the current state of a parameter.
 This value changes in response to external inputs (such as MIDI), internal timers and scheduled processing or as a result of two or more *endpoints* being connected.
 Endpoint state is saved by Integra Live when *projects* are saved, or when *tracks*, *blocks* or *modules* are exported and is restored when they are loaded.

-Control *endpoints* of type Bang are stateless and send an “empty” value to any connected *endpoints* when triggered via a GUI widget or by receiving a value from a connected endpoint.
+Control *endpoints* of type Bang are stateless and send a valueless signal to any connected *endpoints* when triggered (via a GUI widget, a connected endpoint or the module's implementation).

 ### Creating a new Module Interface

 > We encourage module developers to consider carefully their module's *interface* before creating the module *implementation*.

-Developers should normally develop their *interface* first, [refactoring](http://en.wikipedia.org/wiki/Refactoring) it after they have created their *implementation* in Pure Data.
+Developers should normally develop their *interface* first, [refactoring](http://en.wikipedia.org/wiki/Refactoring) it if needed after they have created their *implementation* in Pure Data.

 #### Import Template...